MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 - Basic + Test Plans
 - Visual Studio subscription

-For more information about access level restriction, see [Supported access levels](access-levels.md#supported-access-levels) in Azure DevOps.
+For more information about access level restriction in Azure DevOps, see [Supported access levels](access-levels.md#supported-access-levels).

 To use Azure DevOps features, users must be added to a security group with the appropriate permissions.
-They also need access to the web portal.
-Limitations to select features are based on the access level and security group to which a user is assigned.
+Users also need access to the web portal.
+Limitations to select features get based on the access level and security group to which a user is assigned.

-A user can lose access for the following reasons:
+Users can lose access for the following reasons:

 - The user's Visual Studio subscription has expired.
-Meanwhile, the user can [work as a Stakeholder](../../organizations/security/get-started-stakeholder.md), or you can give the user Basic access until the user renews their subscription.
+Meanwhile, this user can [work as a Stakeholder](../../organizations/security/get-started-stakeholder.md), or you can give the user Basic access until the user renews their subscription.
 After the user signs in, Azure DevOps restores access automatically.
 - The Azure subscription used for billing is no longer active.
 All purchases made with this subscription are affected, including Visual Studio subscriptions.
 To fix this issue, visit the [Azure account portal](https://portal.azure.com).
 - The Azure subscription used for billing was removed from your organization.
 Learn more about [linking your organization](../billing/set-up-billing-for-your-organization-vs.md).

 Otherwise, on the first day of the calendar month, users who haven't signed in to your organization for the longest time lose access first.
 If your organization has users who don't need access anymore, [remove them from your organization](../accounts/delete-organization-users.md).

-For more information about permissions, see [Permissions and groups](permissions.md), and the [Permissions lookup guide](permissions-lookup-guide.md).
+For more information about permissions, see [Permissions and groups](permissions.md) and the [Permissions lookup guide](permissions-lookup-guide.md).

 ## Trace a permission

 Use permission tracing to determine why a user's permissions aren't allowing them access to a specific feature or function.
 Learn how a user or an administrator can investigate the inheritance of permissions.
+To trace a permission from the web portal, open the permission or security page for the corresponding level.
+For more information, see [Change individual permissions](change-individual-permissions.md).

 ::: moniker range=" azure-devops"